saltukalakus/auth0-logs-to-file/README.md

 # Auth0 - Logs to File

-This project will take all of your Auth0 logs and export them to a file.
+This project is a simple Node.js application which will take all of your Auth0 logs and exports them to `./logs/auth0.logs` in the same folder where this application runs.

 ## Configure
 * Install Node.js and Npm in your local environment if you haven't installed yet.

-* Create a new connection for your Logger as described [here](https://auth0.com/docs/api/management/v2/tokens#1-create-and-authorize-a-client).
+* Create a new client for your Logger as described [here](https://auth0.com/docs/api/management/v2/tokens#1-create-and-authorize-a-client).
-For to receive logs you need `read:logs` scope.
+Note that, inorder to receive logs from Auth0, you need to set `read:logs` scope for this client.

 * Copy .env.example as .env in the same folder.
 Update the .env for your Auth0 Logger client created in the previous step.